Segment summary • Chinese utes

 2) Chinese ute comparison table

 The table below is designed as a shortlist tool.
-Pricing is presented as indicative public Australian pricing or current public offers and can vary by state, dealer stock, ABN/private eligibility, variant and driveaway conditions.
+Pricing is presented as indicative public Australian pricing or public offers available at the time of writing.
+Figures can change by state, dealer stock, ABN/private eligibility, variant, driveaway conditions and offer end date.

 Rank Model Indicative price Engine / outputs Max braked towing Warranty Positioning